Fast machine learned interatomic potential for hydrogen-induced embrittlement in {\alpha}-Fe: Results

 The binding energy of subsequently added H within a vacancy can be defined as

-where $H_{T}$ is a bulk \aFe~structure with a H atom in a T-site, $bulk$ refers to a pure \aFe~bulk structure, and $H_n$ is a structure with $n$ H atoms inserted into the vacancy.
-The results demonstrating the V-H-trapping with the tabGAP according to Eq. \ref{eq:vac_nH_Eb} are in shown in Tab. \ref{tab:vac_nH_Eb}.
-The insertion sites and the order in which the insertions were made were adopted from the supplemental information in Ref. \cite{mengGeneralpurposeNeuralNetwork2021}.
+where $H_{T}$ is a bulk \aFe structure with a H atom in a T-site, $bulk$ refers to a pure \aFe bulk structure, and $H_n$ is a structure with $n$ H atoms inserted into the vacancy.
+Using Eq. \ref{eq:vac_nH_Eb} we calculated the H binding energies for the tabGAP and the tested IAPs by inserting one to six H atoms into the O-sites surrounding a Fe-vacancy in a $10\times10\times10$ supercell.
+The H insertion sites and the insertion order were adopted from Ref. \cite{mengGeneralpurposeNeuralNetwork2021}.

+The results are summarized in Tab. \ref{tab:vac_nH_Eb}.
 Most notably, our tabGAP correctly reproduces the increase in binding energy from one to two H atoms in the vacancy from DFT results, and the strongly reduced binding energy of the sixth H atom.
-In contrast, this behavior is not captured by any of the classical EAMs, while the Meng\_NNIP, which was also fit to the DFT data, shows a trend similar to that of DFT and tabGAP.
+In contrast, this behavior is not captured by any of the classical EAMs, while the Meng\_NNIP shows a trend similar to that of DFT and tabGAP.